 - Doesn’t have an opportunity to work offline

 Visio is useful software to help you visualize and simplify any processes at your company.
 It allows designing amazing diagrams, process modelling and data visualization by using templates that conform to industry standards.
 This visual documentation tool is a good choice for creating simple and understandable data-linked diagrams for your marketing operations and activities.

 - Has a special integration with other Microsoft products like Skype for Business or Excel

 - Offers a package with online and offline service, providing it with Microsoft data protection technologies

-- Gives an opportunity to customize existing templates and get unique visuals from content store
+- Gives an opportunity to customize existing templates and get unique visuals from the content store

 - Pro plan has an option of multiple product installation on up to five PCs

-- Is rather expensive for personal use in comparison to similar products in industry
+- Is rather expensive for personal use in comparison to similar products in the industry

 - Can be too complicated in use if you’re searching for simple visual documentation tool to generate basic workflows